Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Makes it unlawful for any person to knowingly and intentionally operate an unmanned aircraft system on or above the grounds of a state prison, jail, or juvenile hall, camp, or ranch.
+Operating an unmanned aircraft system on or above the grounds of a state prison, jail, or juvenile hall, camp, or ranch is prohibited.
+Violation is an infraction punishable by fine; escalates to misdemeanor or felony if a payload is involved.

 View source